Blog article

 The Academic Evidence: Multiple peer-reviewed studies confirm CAPE's reliability for long-term forecasting while acknowledging its limitations for shorter periods.
 The key is using it for what it's designed for: setting realistic long-term expectations, not timing your next trade.

 Real-World Track Record: CAPE correctly warned about major bubbles but also gave false alarms.
-An investor who went to cash when CAPE hit 30 in early 2018 would have missed 70%+ gains through 2024.
+An investor who went to cash when CAPE hit 30 in early 2018 would have missed massive gains through 2025.
 However, an investor who used CAPE to reduce equity allocation and diversify internationally would have been better positioned for various scenarios.

 Historical CAPE Levels and Market Outcomes